mhomran/u-boot-rpi3-b-plus/README.md

 Now let's consider booting the kernel step by step:

-1. Turn your raspberry pi on and let u-boot starts and interrupt the autoboot by pressing any key.
+1. Turn your raspberry pi on and let u-boot start, then interrupt the autoboot by pressing any key.
 1. You should load the kernel into the RAM.
 You can run this command in u-boot: